Washer and Dryer Dimensions Explained (3 Diagrams Included)

 – If you plan on placing your stackable units in a closet, you must leave adequate room for the closet doors to open and close without colliding with the units.

-– Closet doors that open outward or slide are the best solutions for placing your units in.
+– Closet doors that open outward or slide are the best solutions for accessing a washer and dryer closet.
 Just make sure you measure the space between the back wall of the closet in order to determine the closet’s depth.

 By taking the above considerations into account, you will have more success in choosing the right-sized washer and dryer.